Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Introduction

 In this paper, we carry out such an analysis for single-head tied attention trained by empirical risk minimization in the high-dimensional limit.
-We consider synthetic sequence-to-sequence and sequence-to-label tasks generated from the attention-indexed model \cite{boncoraglio2025bayes}, and study the effect of weight decay on the learned weight matrices.
-Using random matrix theory, spin-glass methods, and approximate message passing, we derive exact asymptotics for training and test errors, identify interpolation and recovery thresholds, and characterize the limiting singular-value distribution of the learned weights.
-Crucially, we exploit the connection between weight decay and nuclear-norm regularization to compare the inductive biases of the standard factorized parameterization of queries and keys with a direct non-factorized alternative.
-In this way, our theory not only predicts how generalization is preserved in overparameterized settings, but also reproduces the low-rank structure of attention weights with separated outliers, as empirically observed in transformers \cite{martin2021predicting,staats2024small}.
+We consider synthetic sequence-to-sequence and sequence-to-label tasks generated from the attention-indexed model proposed in \cite{boncoraglio2025bayes}.
+Our contributions are threefold: \begin{itemize} \item[(i)] \textbf{Asymptotics of empirical risk minimization and gradient descent.} We provide a sharp high-dimensional characterization of empirical risk minimization in single-head attention, deriving exact asymptotic formulas for training and test errors as well as interpolation and recovery thresholds.
+Despite the non-convexity of the objective, we show numerically that gradient-based algorithms converge to the predicted solutions.
+We also clarify the inductive bias induced by weight decay and factorization, showing that standard factorized training of query and key matrices outperforms direct element-wise training of their product, despite the latter being strictly more expressive.